SENTIENTFAQ ╲ Materials & Wood Species

 Materials & Wood Species

 Materials are the foundation of everything we build.
-SENTIENT works primarily with American hardwoods sourced from regional mills, and we offer a range of metals, upholstery fabrics, and specialty finishes.
-Here’s what you need to know about our materials.
-For detailed species profiles, visit our wood species and finishes page.
+SENTIENT works primarily with American hardwoods sourced from family-owned mills in Pennsylvania, and we offer specialty species, reclaimed wood, and tropical hardwoods for outdoor use.
+For detailed species profiles, visit our wood species guide.

 What wood species does SENTIENT work with?

 SENTIENT primarily works with American hardwoods: American black walnut, white oak, red oak, hard maple, cherry, and ash.
-We also offer specialty species including spalted maple, ambrosia maple, reclaimed oak, and claro walnut.
-For outdoor furniture, we use teak and ipe for their weather resistance.
-Every species has distinct grain, color, and character.
-Our team will recommend the right wood for your project based on aesthetics, durability, and intended use.
-See all available species.
+We also offer specialty figure woods including spalted maple, ambrosia maple, and claro walnut, plus reclaimed oak salvaged from historic structures.
+For outdoor furniture, we use teak and ipe for their natural weather resistance.
+Our team recommends the right species based on aesthetics, durability, and how the piece will be used.
+Browse all 21 species.

 What is live edge furniture and how are slabs selected?

-Live edge furniture preserves the natural edge of the wood slab, the contour where bark once grew, revealing the tree’s organic shape.
+Live edge furniture preserves the natural edge of the wood slab, revealing the organic contour where bark once grew.
 At SENTIENT, every slab is hand-selected from regional suppliers in Pennsylvania, within 500 miles of our Brooklyn workshop.
-We look for grain character, structural integrity, and how the slab will perform in its intended application.
+We evaluate each slab for grain character, structural integrity, edge profile, and how it will perform in its intended application.
+Slabs are air-dried for up to 18 months, then kiln-dried for a final three months to ensure stability before fabrication.
 Each piece of live edge furniture is one of a kind because no two trees grow alike.

 Where does SENTIENT source its wood?

 SENTIENT sources American hardwoods from family-owned lumber mills in Pennsylvania, within 500 miles of our Brooklyn workshop.
-We prioritize regional sourcing to reduce environmental impact and support American forestry.
-For specialty applications like outdoor furniture, we source teak and ipe from sustainable international suppliers.
-Every slab is inspected in person before purchase.
+These long-standing relationships give us access to select-grade lumber and wide slabs that are difficult to find through commodity channels.
+We prioritize regional sourcing to reduce transportation impact and support American forestry.
+For outdoor applications, we source teak from sustainable international plantations and ipe from managed natural forests with documented chain-of-custody.

 Is SENTIENT’s wood sustainably sourced?

 Yes.
-SENTIENT is committed to responsible sourcing.
-Our American hardwoods come from sustainably managed forests and reputable regional dealers.
+SENTIENT sources from sustainably managed forests and reputable regional dealers.
 We offer FSC-certified options for projects that require environmental documentation, and our materials are eligible for LEED and US Green Building Certification.
-We also believe that building furniture to last generations is one of the most sustainable things a furniture maker can do.
-Pieces that endure don’t end up in landfills.
-Learn more about our approach.
+We also believe that building furniture to last generations is inherently sustainable.
+Solid wood furniture can be refinished and repaired rather than replaced, keeping it out of landfills for decades or longer.
+Learn more about our sustainability practices.

-What’s the difference between walnut, white oak, and maple for furniture?
+What is the difference between walnut, white oak, and maple?

 Can I choose a specific slab for my live edge table?

 Yes.
-SENTIENT encourages clients to participate in slab selection for live edge dining tables and other slab-based pieces.
-You can visit our Brooklyn workshop to see available slabs in person, or we’ll photograph and share options for remote clients.
+SENTIENT encourages clients to participate in slab selection for live edge tables and other slab-based pieces.
+You can visit our Brooklyn workshop at 276 Greenpoint Avenue to see available slabs in person, or we will photograph and share options for remote clients.
 Each slab has unique grain patterns, edge profiles, and color variation.
-Choosing your slab makes the piece personal from the start.
+Choosing your slab makes the piece personal from the start and ensures the material matches your vision for the space.

 Does SENTIENT work with reclaimed or salvaged wood?

 Yes.
-SENTIENT offers reclaimed oak sourced from historic structures, including flooring, roofs, and walls up to 200 years old.
-These slabs carry distinctive character: wormholes, nail holes, and weathering patterns that new wood simply doesn’t have.
+SENTIENT offers reclaimed oak sourced from historic structures, including barn beams, warehouse flooring, and factory timbers that may be 100 to 200 years old.
+These materials carry distinctive character: nail holes, wormholes, saw marks, and weathering patterns that new wood cannot replicate.
+Old-growth reclaimed stock often tests harder and more dimensionally stable than modern lumber because decades of air-drying have compressed the cellular structure.
 Reclaimed wood is available for custom projects on request.
-It’s a way to build something new with material that already has a story.

 Solid wood is a natural material that responds to its environment.
-SENTIENT kiln-dries all lumber to stabilize moisture content before fabrication, which minimizes movement.
-Over time, wood color deepens naturally, especially walnut and cherry, which develop richer tones with light exposure.
+SENTIENT kiln-dries all lumber to stabilize moisture content, which minimizes seasonal movement.
+Over time, wood color evolves naturally through light exposure.
+Walnut darkens and develops richer chocolate tones.
+Cherry undergoes one of the most dramatic changes, shifting from pale pinkish-brown to a deep reddish-brown over months.
+Maple and ash change more subtly.
 This patina is part of what makes solid wood furniture an investment that improves with age.

 Can I request a specific wood grain pattern or color tone?

-SENTIENT can accommodate grain and color preferences within the natural range of each species.
-For live edge pieces, we hand-select slabs based on your criteria.
-For standard furniture, we sort lumber to match your tone and grain direction.
-Keep in mind that natural wood has inherent variation, which is part of its beauty.
-We’ll share samples or photos so you know exactly what to expect before production begins.
+SENTIENT accommodates grain and color preferences within the natural range of each species.
+For live edge pieces, we hand-select slabs based on your criteria for figure, edge character, and color.
+For standard furniture, we sort lumber to match your tone and grain direction preferences.
+Keep in mind that natural wood has inherent variation, which is part of its beauty and authenticity.
+We share samples or photographs so you know exactly what to expect before production begins.

 What makes American hardwood different from imported wood?

-American hardwoods grown in the northeastern United States benefit from slow growth in temperate forests, producing dense, tight-grained lumber with exceptional strength.
-SENTIENT prioritizes American species like walnut, oak, and maple because they’re structurally reliable, regionally available, and sustainably managed.
+American hardwoods grown in the northeastern United States benefit from slow growth in temperate forests, producing dense, tight-grained lumber with exceptional strength and workability.
+SENTIENT prioritizes domestic species like walnut, oak, and maple because they are structurally reliable, regionally available, and sustainably managed.
 Imported species have their place.
 We use teak and ipe for outdoor furniture because of their natural weather resistance.
-But for most indoor applications, domestic hardwoods are the right choice.
+But for most indoor applications, domestic hardwoods sourced within 500 miles of our workshop are the right choice.

 Related Resources